dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Validate Apex Test.md

 ---
-title: Validate Apex Test Coverage
+title: Validate Code  Coverage of an Org
-category: Testing \ Code Quality Tasks
+category:
 order: 7
 ---